PhD Admissions Requirements and Procedures

 Financial aid

-Please note that requesting financial aid on the application form will not affect your chances of being admitted to one of our graduate programs.
-All prospective students should review the estimated expenses associated with graduate study at Stanford.
+Please note that requesting financial aid on the application form will not affect your chances of being admitted to the Statistics PhD program.
+Prospective students should review the estimated expenses associated with graduate study at Stanford.

 Financial support

-All students accepted to the Ph.D. program are guaranteed 5 years of 12-month funding.
-Financial support typically is provided through teaching and research assistantship salary and tuition allowance.
+All students accepted to the Ph.D. program are guaranteed five years of 12-month funding through spring quarter of the fifth year, which includes tuition, Stanford’s Cardinal Care individual health insurance, and a salary or stipend.
+Financial support is typically provided through teaching and research assistantship salary and tuition allowance.

 Students are strongly encouraged to apply for outside scholarships, fellowships, and other forms of financial support.
 Students with outside support enable the department to stretch its own resources.
 The department will supplement outside awards to the level set for departmental support.
 More information about financial support.